maresb/vpn-workaround-docker-bridge/README.md

 docker cp my-docker-vpn:/etc2/openvpn/vpn-workaround-client.ovpn .
 ```

+#### Explanation

 The last command creates the client configuration file `vpn-workaround-client.ovpn` in the current directory.

+The `-d` flag runs the container in the background ("detached mode").

+The `-p 127.0.0.1:1194:1194/udp` argument publishes the VPN to UDP port 1194 of the loopback interface `127.0.0.1`.
+Publishing to the loopback interface prevents other computers on your local network from connecting to the port.

+The `--cap-add=NET_ADMIN` argument allows the container to have extra networking privileges in the VM.

-The `--restart always` flag starts the container on boot, unless the container itself has been stopped.
+The `--restart always` argument starts the container on boot, unless the container itself has been stopped.

+The `--name my-docker-vpn` argument gives the container a deterministic name, which can be customized.

+The `maresb/vpn-workaround-docker-bridge` argument refers to the image which is hosted on Docker Hub.

 ## Shutting down the container